AlaricTheBlu/Bootcamp_homework/11-Network-Security/SubmissionFile(11).md

 1. Name and define two ways an IDS connects to a network.

-   Answer 1:
+   Answer 1: Network tap: A hardware device that is connected to the network, providing access to it.

-   Answer 2:
+   Answer 2: SPAN/Port mirroring: all network data is mirrored and sent to another physical port, where it will then be analyzed.

 2. Describe how an IPS connects to a network.

-   Answer:
+   Answer: An IPS is placed as a step along the path of network traffic, aka inline with it.
+Traffic will flow directly through it.

 3. What type of IDS compares patterns of traffic to predefined signatures and is unable to detect Zero-Day attacks?

-   Answer:
+   Answer: Signature based IDS

 4. Which type of IDS is beneficial for detecting all suspicious traffic that deviates from the well-known baseline and is excellent at detecting when an attacker probes or sweeps a network?

-   Answer:
+   Answer: Anomaly-based IDS

 #### Defense in Depth